kimothorick/Focusly/README.md

 [!["Buy Me A Coffee"](https://img.shields.io/badge/Buy_Me_A_Coffee-FFDD00?logo=buymeacoffee&logoColor=000)](https://buymeacoffee.com/kimothorick)

-# STATUS: IN DEVELOPMENT - DO NOT USE UNTIL CHANGES ARE PUSHED TO THE MAIN BRANCH
+# STATUS: IN DEVELOPMENT

 # Focusly - Twitch Task Bot

-Focusly is a task management bot for Twitch streamers and viewers, designed for coworking and studying in real-time.
+Focusly is a task management bot for Twitch streamers and viewers, designed for coworking and studying in real time.
 With Focusly, you can manage tasks, track progress, and stay organized during streams without needing external tools.
 It uses a simple, customizable overlay for task management, allowing viewers to interact and stay productive.